Operation Demetrius: Background and planning

 On the initial list of those to be arrested, which was drawn up by RUC Special Branch and MI5, there were 450 names, but only 350 of these were found.
 Key figures on the list, and many who never appeared on them, had got wind of the swoop before it began.
 The list also included leaders of the non-violent Northern Ireland Civil Rights Association and People's Democracy such as Ivan Barr and Michael Farrell.

 Ulster loyalist paramilitaries were also carrying out attacks, mainly directed against Catholics and Irish nationalists.
 However, security officials advised ministers that loyalists did not represent an immediate and serious threat to the security of the state or the criminal justice system, and no loyalists were interned.
 Tim Pat Coogan has commented:What they did not include was a single loyalist.
 Although the UVF had begun the killing and bombing, this organisation was left untouched, as were other violent loyalist satellite organisations such as Tara, the Shankill Defence Association and the Ulster Protestant Volunteers.
-Faulkner was urged by the British to include a few Protestants in the trawl but, apart from two republicans, he refused.Faulkner himself later wrote, "The idea of arresting anyone as an exercise in political cosmetics was repugnant to me".
+Faulkner was urged by the British to include a few Protestants in the trawl but he refused.Faulkner himself later wrote, "The idea of arresting anyone as an exercise in political cosmetics was repugnant to me".

 Internment was planned and implemented from the highest levels of the British government.
 Specially trained personnel were sent to Northern Ireland to familiarize the local forces in what became known as the 'five techniques', methods of interrogation described by opponents as "a euphemism for torture".
 The available evidence suggests that some members of the Royal Ulster Constabulary, trained in civilian policing, were unwilling to use such methods.
 In an internal memorandum dated 22 December 1971, one Brigadier Lewis reported to his superiors in London on the state of intelligence-gathering in Northern Ireland, saying that he was "very concerned about lack of interrogation in depth" by the RUC and that "some Special Branch out-station heads are not attempting to screw down arrested men and extract intelligence from them".
 However, he wrote that his colleagues "were due to do a quick visit by helicopter to these out-stations... to read the riot act".